Melbourne gangland killings: 2019 Royal Commission

-References in popular culture
+In popular culture

 A drama series detailing the gangland war and the efforts made by the Purana taskforce to contain it, Underbelly, premiered on the Australia local television Nine Network on 13 February 2008.
-Due to ongoing legal proceedings in Victoria, Justice Betty King prohibited the Nine Network from airing the show in Victoria and from providing access to the show via their website.
+Ongoing legal proceedings in Victoria made Justice Betty King prohibit the Nine Network from airing the show in Victoria and from providing access to the show via their website.
 An edited version commenced screening in Victoria on 14 September 2008.
-In 2011 the ban was lifted and the series aired in an unedited version in Victoria.
+In 2011, the ban was lifted, and the series aired in an unedited version in Victoria.

-The drama series Fat Tony & Co., which detailed the crimes of but specifically the manhunt to catch Tony Mokbel, made regular references to the gangland killings.
-It aired on the Nine Network from 23 February-6 April 2014.
+The drama series Fat Tony & Co., which detailed the crimes of and specifically the manhunt to catch Tony Mokbel, made regular references to the gangland killings.
+It aired on the Nine Network from 23 February to 6 April 2014.

 In 2020, the mini-series Informer 3838 dramatised how Nicola Gobbo was a police informant through the latter stages of her career as a criminal defence barrister.
 It focuses on Gobbo informing on her high-profile client Carl Williams.